 Hoole Bank, Picton, Wimbolds Trafford & Bridge Trafford.
 A Vibrant Community 2km East of Chester.
-This website is owned & managed by the Parish Council but is keen to promote the community and activities within the Parish
+This website is owned & managed by the Parish Council who support and promote the wellbeing of residents and their families living in the villages.

 MICKLE TRAFFORD & DISTRICT – LOCAL HISTORY

 Mickle Trafford Local History Book – The book includes reminiscences back to the 1920s by Walter Johnson, dairyman and lifelong resident.
 There are also sections on church and chapel, education, railways, farming, houses and pubs as well as general prehistory and history – Out Now – Softback £10.00.
 Contact – Mickle Trafford School Bursar or Mickle Trafford Village Shop

 What is the significance of Trafford?
 Bisecting the District is the River Gowy.
 In the old days it had to be crossed by fording whereas today there is a bridge.
 Imagine the scene some 2000 years ago.
 To the South the forest hides the view; to the North the view opens as the land slopes towards the Mersey estuary and the sandstone promontories of Picton.
 The low ground is also tidal and liable to flooding.

 Subsequently the Romans came and established their fortified camp (castra) at Chester which they called Deva.
 Deva was chosen as it had the facility for a good port and although tidal was relatively free from storms.
 Deva was also a good central point for communications from where the Romans set about extending their influence northwards.

 Mickle Trafford is also adjacent to the railway junction of the Cheshire Lines Committee and the LMS/LNER railways.
 The LNER ran from Manchester to Chester & the LMS from Chester to Liverpool.
 These lines are now part of Railtrack.
 Unfortunately the station was closed some 40 years ago before the village population had increased to its present 2000.